 Transport of radioactive materials?
 Better be sure and take no risk

 Philips Innovation Services key area of expertise Environment, Health and Safety has extensive experience in consulting businesses on how to comply with these regulations regarding radioactive substances, avoiding unwanted risks.
 This ranges from classification to instructions on labeling and documentation on a regular basis.

 As a sustainability leader, we at Philips value the precautionary principle.
 Eco-friendliness is an integral part of our vision.
 Hence, we support organizations with up-to-date, tailor-made service solutions for radioactive material transport.
 Insecure whether you are up-to-date?
-Get in touch with Hans Brandsma directly
+Get in touch with Svenja Rupp directly

 - MSDS portal: MSDS Online Database & Services